force-h2020/force-bdss/doc/source/design.rst

   of the computation/Finished).
 It can be a remote database which is filled with the MCO results during the computation (e.g. the GUI ``force_wfmanager`` has a notification listener in order to fill the result table).
+- UI Hooks permit to define additional operations which will be executed at specific moments in the UI lifetime (before and after exectution of the bdss, before saving the workflow).
+Those operations won't be executed by the command line interface of the bdss.

 The result can be represented with the following data flow